mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-tuesday-session-2.md

 bash parsing-genes.sh target_gene_ids.txt
 ```

-Nothing prints to the screen, but if we check, the “target_genes.faa” file holding our two genes of interest has been produced just like before:
+Nothing prints to the screen, but if we check, the “target_genes.fa” file holding our two genes of interest has been produced just like before:

 > **Note:**